Do eBikes need registering?

 If an electric bike does not comply with one or more of these specifications, it will be classified as a motorbike or moped, and therefore needs to be registered and taxed in the same way as these vehicles.

 The Avaris electric assist hybrid road eBike is legal and fully compliant with all UK laws.
-The high-spec vehicles packs high power performance into a 250W motor, with 9 levels of assistance up to a maximum of 25 km/h.
+The high-spec vehicle packs high power performance into a 250W motor, with 5 levels of assistance up to a maximum of 25 km/h.
 Of course, you can travel as fast as your steam will take you!

 Now that we’ve cleared up the common misconceptions around registering an eBike, let’s shed some light on some more typically asked questions about riding an electric bike.